Sitecore/jss/docs/data/routes/docs/nextjs/data-fetching/data-services/en.md

 ### layoutData

-The `layoutData` prop stores `LayoutServiceData` from either the Sitecore Layout Service REST API (`RestLayoutService`) or the Sitecore GraphQL "Edge" schema (`GraphQLLayoutService`).
+The `layoutData` prop stores `LayoutServiceData` from either the Sitecore GraphQL Edge schema (`GraphQLLayoutService`) or the Sitecore Layout Service REST API (`RestLayoutService`).
 See [Layout Service API reference](/docs/fundamentals/services/layout-service) for more information.

 In SSR context, it will send the `context.req` and `context.res` to provide the ability to use [Sitecore Tracking & Analytics](/docs/nextjs/tracking-and-analytics/overview).

 ### dictionary

-The `dictionary` prop contains `DictionaryPhrases` from either the Sitecore Dictionary Service REST API (`RestDictionaryService`) or the Sitecore GraphQL "Edge" schema (`GraphQLDictionaryService`).
+The `dictionary` prop contains `DictionaryPhrases` from either the Sitecore Dictionary Service REST API (`RestDictionaryService`) or the Sitecore GraphQL Edge schema (`GraphQLDictionaryService`).
 See [Dictionary Service API reference](/docs/fundamentals/services/dictionary-service) for more information.

 ### componentProps